pscedu/psc-wpdocs/neocortex/developing-for-the-CS2.md

 Regarding those additional scripts, you can validate and compile interactively, but you should run trainings and evaluations using the batch mode.

 ### Compatibility with the CS-2
-To execute the code on the Neocortex system, you need to convert your codebase and make it compatible with the TensorFlow CerebrasEstimator API or PyTorch API.
+To execute code on the Neocortex system, you need to convert your codebase and make it compatible with the TensorFlow CerebrasEstimator API or PyTorch API.
 CerebrasEstimator inherits from TensorFlow’s Estimator and is the interface to train models on the CS-2.
 It can also train/validate/predict on the CPU/GPU.
 #### How to make your code compatible with the CS-2
 ##### TensorFlow
 Construct CerebrasEstimator with 4 main pieces of information: